-- Induction programme for orientation, introduction of the programme and staff, and dissemination of materials. - Faculty specific information can be found on the Humanities Graduate School SharePoint site. - Guidance on selection of technical modules.

-- Access to all administrative and academic material on the Faculty, Programme and individual module web sites and Blackboard. - An opportunity to meet with the Graduate School (which comprises an academic representative from each Academic Unit as well as the Director of Graduate School) at a mixture of training and networking meetings.
-This gives ready access to an independent and impartial source of advice about any issues you may be having during your studies. - Infrastructure to support your research. - Access to other staff of the Faculty.
+- Induction programme for orientation, introduction of the programme and staff, and dissemination of materials. - Faculty specific information can be found on the Humanities Graduate School SharePoint site. - · Guidance on selection of technical modules. - Access to all administrative and academic material on the Faculty, Programme and individual module web sites and Blackboard. - An opportunity to meet with the Graduate School (which comprises an academic representative from each Academic Unit as well as the Director of Graduate School) at a mixture of training and networking meetings.
+This gives ready access to an independent and impartial source of advice about any issues you may be having during your studies. - Infrastructure to support your research such as the attendance and participation in the seminars organized by the various research centres of MLL. - Access to other staff of the Faculty.